-- You can start earning your 2024 membership or future renewal by acting as NCS for at least 5 nets this year.
+- If you are an ARRL member, remember that you have digital access to four magazines QST, On the Air, QEX, and National Contest Journal. - We have a new net on the LARC repeaters.
+It's run by Timothy Moss, KFØLAR, on the 22nd of every month at 6pm that's this Sunday.
+The 22nd was chosen to highlight the average of 22 vets who commit suicide each day.
+While the purpose of the net is to connect veterans, non-vets are welcome to participate as most all of us have friends or family who are or have served. - The ARRL Colorado Section Net occurs on the second Monday of the month from 7 to 8pm.
+The net is run by Amanda Alden, K1DDN, our Colorado ARRL section manager, and is open to hams and non-hams alike.
+This net is a place where Colorado hams can ask questions of ARRL leadership and request help, guidance, club support, and technical support.
+This net meets on the second Monday of each month at 7:00 pm Mountain time.
+The net is on the Colorado Connection, Rocky Mountain Ham Radio DMR Talk Group 700, The Fun Machine, WE0FUN, and the NCARC Buckhorn Repeater 447.700 - with 100 Hz tone. - We have some volunteer opportunities available where you can help out LARC: - Photographer / videographer record team activities and upload to web site / YouTube - Newsletter Editor put together the monthly Splatter newsletter - Event Coordinator - Time's up for this year, but you can earn your 2026 membership or future renewal by acting as NCS for at least 5 nets next year.
 You can run either this Tuesday night net or the Thursday night net (or both).
 We have scripts available for both, so all you need is a good connection into the repeater, and somewhere to keep track of names and call signs as people check in.
-If you're going to be on the net anyway, why not save some dough at the same time!
-There are four free memberships available for 2023, so don't wait to get started! - Chuck has set a goal for the Club of running at least one activity a month.
+If you're going to be on the net anyway, why not save some dough at the same time! - Chuck has set a goal for the Club of running at least one activity a month.
 This can be a hands-on construction activity, an operating activity like Field Day, a fox hunt, or a special event station.
 The goal is to get people together to have fun with amateur radio!
-We have multiple locations at our disposal, as well as lots of Club equipment, so if you have an idea for something you think others hams would like to do, please let us know, and if you're willing to run it, even better! - The Club is also looking for presentation topics for 2024.
-If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule! - All club activities are open to anyone members and non-members.
-If you have questions, ask them on a net or send email to elmer@w0eno.org - AA0RZ Nederland Passed away
+We have multiple locations at our disposal, as well as lots of Club equipment, so if you have an idea for something you think others hams would like to do, please let us know, and if you're willing to run it, even better!

+- The Club is also looking for presentation topics for 2025.
+If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule!
+We would like to get some presentations from club members on stuff they've been doing, projects they're working on, or just things that interest them. - All club activities are open to anyone members and non-members.
+If you have questions, ask them on a net or send email to elmer@w0eno.org